 Can Chickens Eat Cherries?

 Yes, but some parts are safer than others.
 You don’t have to worry.
-We will tackle each part.
+We will tackle each component.

 For now, let’s talk about the flesh.

 The flesh is one of the safest parts of the fruit.
-You would need to be a little careful with the other portions, but not with this part.
-The only precaution you have to worry about with this part is the common concerns.
+While you should be careful with the other portions, this part is uncontroversial.
+The only precaution you have to worry about with this part is the potential for overeating, as chickens can find the cherry flesh quite irresistible.

 Now, let’s talk about the other parts.